spencermountain/spacetime/README.md

 d = new Date(epoch)
 d.getHours() //hmmm
 ```
-now <b>it's no-longer universal</b>, but specific to your computer.
+now it's <b>no-longer universal</b>, but specific to your computer.

-it's a little subtle, but javascript `Date objects` are always running with a bias of the local calendar.
-They can't do anything else.
+<i>it's a little subtle</i>, but `Date objects` always run with a bias of the local calendar.

+They can't do anything else, and it's a tricky place to be in these days.

 <div align="left">
   <h3> try to pretend another timezone 😅</h3>